 Another valuable free resource for attorneys at The National Library of Medicine is the group of databases on toxicology, hazardous chemicals, and environmental health found at TOXNET.
 If you are working on a case involving environmental or occupational exposure to a possibly dangerous chemical, the toxic effects of a drug, an adverse reproductive outcome due to an environmental or occupational exposure, suspected carcinogens, mutagens, or teratogens, the various databases at TOXNET could be useful.
 TOXNET's databases are listed on its homepage.
 Click on the name of each for detailed information about its coverage.
 Carefully read the help pages for the best search results.

 at The National Library of Medicine is Bookshelf,

 free online access to authoritative medical books and documents.

 The lengthy and sometimes complicated help pages at The National Library of Medicine's databases are daunting to say the least.
 There's lots to know in order to do sophisticated, comprehensive searching of the medical literature.
 Perhaps one or more of the following apply to yourself - you'd rather just do what you do best, you don't have the time or inclination, your search has got you stumped, or you have that special case that you've simply got to win.
 MedMatters to the rescue.
-With over 25 years of medical library research experience, including hundreds of MEDLINE database searches, we have the expertise to thoroughly research prestigious medical journals, textbooks, standards, and guidelines for the authoritative documentation you need.
-If there's medical literature out there to support your case, we know how to find it.
+With over 25 years of medical library research experience, including hundreds, if not thousands, of MEDLINE database searches, I have the expertise to thoroughly research prestigious medical journals, textbooks, standards, and guidelines for the authoritative documentation you need.
+If there's medical literature out there to support your case, I know how to find it.

 Indeed, most novice medical literature searches yield incomplete results and cannot measure up to those performed by trained and experienced medical information professionals.
 Don't jeopardize the success of your important medical case with inexpert or haphazard medical literature research.
 Entrust it to MedMatters.